mikolasan/mikolasan.github.io/src/markdown/ai/reinforcement-learning.md

 cargo add rsrl
 ```

-Walls in the grid environmnt is an interesting problem.
+Walls in the grid environment is an interesting problem.
 In `rsrl` crate it was implemented that the movement is possible but not movement actually occurs, so the agent just stays in the same position.
 It's not good.
 Because stay in place should be intentional action rather than a loophole in the implementation.
-Staying in the same spot is an equlibrium, so we can say it's safe strategy.
+Staying in the same spot is an equilibrium, so we can say it's safe strategy.

 What can we do to fix it?
 We can remove movements that go into any wall from a list of possible actions.
 But then the sum of probabilities for remaining actions stops being equal to 1.
 And this can be solved by normalization, but I have more important vote against it.
 I think that the agent should understand something about the environment and know what walls are.
 As thy can be the limits of the environment and also any obstacle inside the environment.
 And if the agent finds a way to avoid the obstacles then it can apply the same technique to the limits of the environment and leave the box...